sdss/python_template/{{cookiecutter.repo_name}}/STYLE.rst

 Zenodo
 ~~~~~~

-Zenodo allows you to generate a unique digital object identifier (DOI) for any piece of software code in a Github
+Zenodo allows you to generate a unique digital object identifier (DOI) for any piece of software code in a GitHub
 repository.
 DOI's are citable snippets, and allow your software code to be identified by tools.
-See `Making Your Code Citable <https://guides.github.com/activities/citable-code/>`_ for how to connect your Github repository to Zenodo.
-Once your Github repo is connected to Zenodo, every new Github tag or release gets a new DOI from Zenodo.
+See `Making Your Code Citable <https://guides.github.com/activities/citable-code/>`_ for how to connect your GitHub repository to Zenodo.
+Once your GitHub repo is connected to Zenodo, every new GitHub tag or release gets a new DOI from Zenodo.
 Zenodo provides a citable formats for multiple journals as well as export to a Bibtex file.

 Astrophysical Source Code Library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~